twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

 ![Quicksort options](images/qsort_options.png)

 There are a few different type options for quicksort.
-We analyzed the quickSort code and identified the implementation as lomuto.
+We analyze the quickSort code and identify the implementation as lomuto.

-If we were unsure which option to choose, we could try each of the options and see if any caused a performance impact.
+(If we were unsure which option to choose, we could try each of the options and see if any caused a performance impact.)

-We generate 10000 strings and save them to qsort.txt with the following script:
+We generate 10000 strings and save them to `qsort.txt` with the following script:

 ```
 use sort/quicksort